Apple, Android or Windows – what's right for you?

 - Sync your Android tablet and phone to share calendars, contacts and documents across devices

-- Get latest sports scores, calendar updates and traffic information based on what you’re doing and where you are with Google Now on Tap
+- Google Now on Tap – gives you latest sports scores, calendar updates and traffic information based on what you’re doing, where

-- Google Play – find all your favourite apps.
-From Facebook to Netflix and iPlayer to Spotify, browse over 1 million apps.
+- Google Play – browse over 1 million apps, from Facebook to Netflix.
 Check out the top apps

-- Movies, Music and mags – get your hands on everything from the latest Blockbuster movies and critically acclaimed box-sets to the classic albums and the latest releases at Google Play
+- Movies, Music and mags – get your hands on classic albums and the latest film releases with Google Play

-- Battery saving: When you’re not using your tablet it goes into a low-power sleep mode while the apps you rarely use are put into standby
+- Battery saving – when you’re not using your tablet it goes into a low-power sleep mode and rarely-used apps are put into standby

-With an incredibly sharp screen, fast processor and super-slim design, we love the Samsung Galaxy Tab S2.
-Run multiple apps at once without any lag, and work on the go with the incredibly thin 5.6mm-thick design.
+With an incredibly sharp screen, fast processor and super-slim design, we love the Samsung Galaxy Tab S2. love the Samsung Galaxy Tab S2.
+Run multiple apps at once without any lag, and work on the go with the incredible 5.6mm thin design.

-Windows 10 works on tablets and smartphones, as well as laptops and computers.
-It’s designed for both keyboard and mouse and touchscreen controls.
+Windows 10 is an all-rounder – it works on tablets, smartphones, laptops and computers.
+And it’s designed for both keyboard/mouse and touchscreen controls.

-Windows tablets are designed to work like a PC.
-Some, known as 2 in 1s, can switch between laptop and tablet modes.
+Sticking to what they know best, Windows tablets are designed to work like a PC.
+2 in 1s give you the best of both worlds, switching between laptop and tablet modes.

-Windows 10 on a tablet looks and feels the same as on a laptop, but resized to fit your tablet screen with full-screen apps optimised for control with your fingertips.
+So Windows 10 on a tablet looks and feels the same as on a laptop, but resized to fit your tablet screen and with full-screen apps optimised for touch control.

 Best bits of Windows

-- Office apps for Word, Excel and PowerPoint for working on the go – apps are optimised for touchscreen control
+- Office apps for Word, Excel and PowerPoint for working on the go – optimised for touchscreen

-- Sync with your Windows laptop to share files across devices – save your work online in OneDrive.
-Combine with a Windows smartphone for seamless connectivity
+- Sync with your Windows laptop and share files across devices with OneDrive

-- Annotate webpages – researching a presentation or planning a holiday?
-Scrawl your notes on your tablet screen with a stylus pen then save as a PDF
+- Annotate webpages – scrawl your notes on your tablet screen with a stylus pen then save as a PDF

 - Skype video calling – stay in touch with your friends and family or dial into conference calls with built-in Skype

-- Windows Store – find all your favourite apps from Facebook to Netflix and iPlayer to Spotify
+- Windows Store – find all your favourite apps from Facebook to Netflix, iPlayer to Spotify